jlanillos/clinAcc_PGx_WES/README.md

 `python /path/to/scripts/PGx_2_mergeAlleles_CCP17_SSV6_together.py`

-#Get per sample diplotype information (haplotypes...csv) using Alleles_2....csv) [input files are specified inside the script]
+#Get per sample diplotype information (haplotypes.csv) using Alleles.csv) [input files are specified inside the script]

 `python /path/to/scripts/PGx_3_mergeSex_Proc_AllelesperInd.py`
+(This script is important to correct gene-specific cases which require to remove redundant alleles.
+For example, if an alleleX is defined by variant A and alleleY is defined by phased variants A and B, the allele with the lowest number of variants is filtered out.
+All positive cases in our data have been revised and included in this script.
+This script also adds indels which have been manually revised to avoid missing some variants due to variant caller annotation diversity)

 #Convert haplotypes to phenotypes [input files are specified inside the script]